 And if you’re a member of color3 requires three different parameters, a red, green and blue value.
 Now, since we’ve been able to make this color green, we’re gonna give it a zero for the red, for the green, we’re gonna give it a one and a zero for the blue.
 So this is gonna be an entirely blue or entirely green button, okay?

 So when the player jumps and lands on a platform, you can register, change place team to be linked to that checkpoint.
 There’s a wide range of different things you could do.
-Now as well as parts having events, pretty much everything has events inside of Roblox Studio.
+Now as well as parts having events, pretty much everything has Roblox Studio events.

 For example, we can have an event that gets cold once a player joins the game, or we could have an event that gets cold once a lot is turned on, okay?
-So let’s have a look at an event that gets cold when a player joins the game.
+So let’s have a look at a Roblox Studio event that gets called when a player joins the game.

 So to do this, what we need to do is first of all, access our players service right here, which basically manages all of the players in the game.
 And to get that we can go game.players, then go .playeradded, as you can see right here, it is an event, colon connect, and we need to create a function with a parameter of the player that is joining, okay?